-The first way how to draw a hexagon is to construct it precisely using a compass, and drawn with a ruler.
+The first way how to draw a hexagon is to construct it precisely using a compass and ruler.
 That way we get a geometrically perfect hexagon.

 Our second hexagon is drawn by hand and built up from six triangles of the exact same shape.
-This is an easy technique to get a reasonably regular hexagonal shape by hand.
+This is an easy technique how to draw a hexagon with a reasonably regular shape by hand.

 Our first method of how to draw a hexagon uses a compass and a ruler for precise construction - we get a geometrically perfect shape.
 All sides of the hexagon are the same length – exactly half of the diameter of the circle it is inscribed in.
 That makes it easy to split the circle regularly and mark the required points on the circle with a compass.
 Let’s get into it.